Haider-Abbasi/house_price_prediction/README.md

 - matplotlib
 - seaborn

-You can install these libraries using pip:
+You can also install these libraries using pip:
 ```bash
 pip install pandas numpy scikit-learn matplotlib seaborn